tds-scidac/tds-scidac.github.io/src/TQ-VPIC.md

 ## Result

 ![](img/gallery/Te-Ti-phi-ab-reflux-diagram.pdf)
-*ormalized parallel electron and ion temperature, and electrostatic potential from first-principle VPIC simulations.
+*Normalized parallel electron and ion temperature, and electrostatic potential from first-principle VPIC simulations.
 Different right-going fronts are labeled, where a uniform plasma with constant temperature and density is initially fills the whole domain.
 The cooling spot is implemented as a thermobath (for a radiative cooling spot) at the left boundary, which conserves particles by re-injecting electron-ion pairs (equal to the ions across the boundary) with a much smaller clamped temperature.
 The right boundary is signified as infinity.
   Paper: [Cooling flow regime of a plasma thermal quench](https://iopscience.iop.org/article/10.1209/0295-5075/acbb20/meta)*